walles/px/README.rst

 * In the details tree view, print process owners for each line
 * Print ``$SUDO_USER`` value with process details, if set
 * Run CI on both Python 2 and Python 3
+* In the details report, if the current process has a working directory that isn't ``/``, list all other processes that have the same working directory.

 .. _the Output section: #output
 .. _Debian 10 Buster: https://wiki.debian.org/DebianBuster